top of page

 Jazzin’ AfterSchool

 In partnership with Sitar Arts Center, Jazzin’ AfterSchool provides year-round weekly instrument training and jazz history sessions for Sitar music students.
 Each semester, students enrolled in the course are joined by upwards of 80 other Sitar music students for a lively masterclass session focusing exclusively on jazz performance, history, and appreciation.
-A core group of students performs in a culminating concert at Sitar Arts Center for their peers, teachers, and families and also, are featured each year in an exceptional performance at the DC Jazz Festival’s Jazz 'n Families Fun Days event.
+A core group of students performs in a culminating concert at Sitar Arts Center for their peers, teachers, and families.

 DC Jazz Festival Education Jazz and Go-Go: Teaching Its Connections